T-NIKHIL/T-NIKHIL.github.io/regularization.md

     After playing around for a while, you will realize that the model finds reasonable parameter values for the first two parameters but cannot completely "zero" out the last two parameters.
 Why does this happen ?
-This is because the way the model has been coded, we require it to use all the available features and thus during the optimization process while the model tries to limit the influence of spurious features, it cannot completely ignore them.
+This is because of the way the model has been coded we require the model to use all the available features and thus during the optimization process while the model tries to limit the influence of spurious features, it cannot completely ignore them.
 This challenge is exactly what sparse regression methods try to solve.